DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 ```

 {{% alert title="Note" color="info" %}}
-To limit the maximum number of simulatenously running jobs in an array use the `%` separator, eg`--array=1-15%3` to run only 3 tasks at a time.
+To limit the maximum number of simultaneously running jobs in an array use the `%` separator, eg`--array=1-15%3` to run only 3 tasks at a time.
 {{% /alert %}}

-### JobId and enviroment variables
+### JobId and environment variables

 As shown in the previous section, [Parallelizing jobs with job arrays](#parallelizing-jobs-with-job-arrays), jobs within an array are assigned special slurm variables.
 These variables can be exploited for various computational objectives.
 Among these, `SLURM_ARRAY_TASK_ID` is the index of an individual task within the array, and  `SLURM_ARRAY_JOB_ID` is the slurm jobId of the entire array job.